vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 213

 of these kinds of deities with the most concrete is proof that they were not felt to be any different in essence by the people, for whom the Sûtras were composed.
-Thus in the ceremony of handing over the pupil 1 by the teacher to the charge of various powers the list includes besides Sarasvati and the Aśvins, Kaṣaka elsewhere unknown, perhaps Krśana or Karśana is meant, Antaka, Aghora, diseases, Yama, Makha, the sacrifice personified as often, Vāśini, the ruling lady,' earth with Vaiśvānara, waters, herbs, trees, heaven and earth, welfare, holy lustre, the All-gods, all beings, and all deities, where the distinction between the older group of the All-gods 2 and the later con- ception of all the gods is noteworthy.
+Thus in the ceremony of handing over the pupil 1 by the teacher to the charge of various powers the list includes besides Sarasvati and the Aśvins, Kaṣaka elsewhere unknown, perhaps Krśana or Karśana is meant, Antaka, Aghora, diseases, Yama, Makha, the sacrifice personified as often, Vāśini, the ruling lady,' earth with Vaiśvānara, waters, herbs, trees, heaven and earth, welfare, holy lustre, the All-gods, all beings, and all deities, where the distinction between the older group of the All-gods 2 and the later conception of all the gods is noteworthy.
 A very remarkable list is given in the formula of the Tarpana recorded in the Gṛhya ritual as accompanying the close of Vedic study.
-The deities honoured, all in the same manner, are Agni, Vayu, Surya, Viṣṇu, Prajapati, Virūpākṣa, Sahasrākṣa, Soma, Brahman, the Vedas, the gods, the seers, the metres, the Om, Vaṣat and Mahāvyāhṛti calls, the Sāvitrī, which is treated with great respect in the Jaiminiya Upanisad, the sacrifice, heaven and earth, the Nakṣatras, the atmosphere, day and night, the numbers, the twilights, the oceans, the rivers, the moun- tains, fields, herbs, trees, Gandharvas and Apsarases, serpents, birds, Siddhas, Sādhyas, Vipras, Yakṣas, Rakṣases-all classed as Bhūtas, beings-Cruti, Smṛti, firmness, delight, success, thought, belief, insight, memory, cows, Brahmans, movable and immovable things, and all beings, as well as various teachers and ancestors, paternal and maternal.3 In the list of offerings of the human sacrifice, a pure piece as we have it of priestly imagination, there is ample room for abstractions; a Brahman is offered to the Brahman class, a warrior to the royal power, a Śūdra to asceticism, a thief to night, a murderer to hell.
+The deities honoured, all in the same manner, are Agni, Vayu, Surya, Viṣṇu, Prajapati, Virūpākṣa, Sahasrākṣa, Soma, Brahman, the Vedas, the gods, the seers, the metres, the Om, Vaṣat and Mahāvyāhṛti calls, the Sāvitrī, which is treated with great respect in the Jaiminiya Upanisad, the sacrifice, heaven and earth, the Nakṣatras, the atmosphere, day and night, the numbers, the twilights, the oceans, the rivers, the mountains, fields, herbs, trees, Gandharvas and Apsarases, serpents, birds, Siddhas, Sādhyas, Vipras, Yakṣas, Rakṣases-all classed as Bhūtas, beings-Cruti, Smṛti, firmness, delight, success, thought, belief, insight, memory, cows, Brahmans, movable and immovable things, and all beings, as well as various teachers and ancestors, paternal and maternal.3 In the list of offerings of the human sacrifice, a pure piece as we have it of priestly imagination, there is ample room for abstractions; a Brahman is offered to the Brahman class, a warrior to the royal power, a Śūdra to asceticism, a thief to night, a murderer to hell.
 More real are offerings at the Pravargya to glory, fame, strength, and prosperity, and at the Vājapeya to rivalry and desire to succeed.
-It is impossible to discern any distinction between such offerings and those pre- scribed for such more apparently concrete deities as the asterisms, Cravaṇa, Mrgaśiras or Aśvayuj, the full moon in the months Cravaṇa, Margaśīrṣa, or Aśvayuja, the autumn, the winter, the quarters, &c.
+It is impossible to discern any distinction between such offerings and those prescribed for such more apparently concrete deities as the asterisms, Cravaṇa, Mrgaśiras or Aśvayuj, the full moon in the months Cravaṇa, Margaśīrṣa, or Aśvayuja, the autumn, the winter, the quarters, &c.
 At the opening of Vedic study Pāraskara lays down offerings to the earth and Agni for a student of the Rigveda, the atmosphere and Vayu for one of the Yajurveda, the heaven and the sun in the case of the Samaveda, and the quarters and the moon in the case of the Atharvaveda.
-In all cases offering is also to be made to Brahman, the metres, Prajapati, the gods, the seers, faith, insight, Sadas- aspati, and Anumati.
+In all cases offering is also to be made to Brahman, the metres, Prajapati, the gods, the seers, faith, insight, Sadasaspati, and Anumati.
 Aśvalayana's list for this occasion includes besides faith and insight, knowledge, memory, and the Savitri.
 In the Bali offerings of the householder we find the curious admixture of concrete and abstract deities; thus Pāraskara gives as recipients Brahman, Prajāpati, the deities of

 1 HGS. i.
 6. 5.